 While this isn’t personally something I’ve ever taken advantage of, I know this is a popular benefit for many, especially those who have growing businesses.
 The Ink Business Cash is offering 0% intro APR on purchases for the first 12 months.

 On the surface, the Ink Business Cash is a cash back card, as the name suggests.
-So when I talk about “points” above, each point gets you one cent cash back.
+When I talk about “points” above, each point gets you one cent cash back.

 That’s potentially valuable in the categories in which the card offers bonus points, since 2% – 5% cash back on a no annual fee card is solid.
 However, for base spending you’re only earning a return of 1%, which isn’t terribly competitive.

 Redeem Ultimate Rewards points for travel in United Polaris